Gating-Induced Mott Transition in NiS$_2$: Crystal and Electronic Structures of N i S : DFT results

 The pyrite crystal structure shown in Fig.~\ref{fig:structure} is commonly found in the 3d transition metal disulfides, other examples being FeS$_2$, CuS$_2$, and CoS$_2$ \cite{Ogawa1976}.
 Despite its primitive cell that contains 4 formula units, the pyrite structure is highly symmetric and has the simple cubic space group Pa$\overline{3}$ (\#205) \cite{Nowack_Charge_1991}.
 The transition metal ions occupy the corners and the face-centers of the cubic unit cell, or equivalently the edge-centers if a shifted origin is chosen.
 Sulfur ions form octahedra around each transition metal.
 The orientations of these octahedra are not the same with respect to each other, which leads to the simple cubic symmetry rather than the face-centered cubic one.
 The structure is centrosymmetric with various screw axes and glide planes, and there are 3-fold roto-inversion axes along all body-diagonals.
 Due to these symmetry operations, every transition metal ion is chemically equivalent, with different local axes, i.e., they occupy a single Wyckoff position 4a.
 Similarly, all sulfur ions are chemically equivalent.

-Sulfur is a chalcogen one row below oxygen in the periodic table.
-The most common anion of sulfur is S$^{2-}$ sulfide; however, in the pyrite structure, sulfur ions form S-S dimers, which have a total charge of $-2$ per dimer.
-The covalent bonds in these dimers give rise to unoccupied antibonding sulfur bands \cite{Bither1968, Goodenough1971}.
+The previously mentioned covalent bonding in the sulfur dimers gives rise to unoccupied antibonding sulfur bands near the Fermi level \cite{Bither1968, Goodenough1971}.
 The octahedral coordination environment of the transition metal cations gives rise to a significant $t_{2g}$-$e_g$ splitting of their d orbitals.
 This splitting is responsible, for example, for the band-insulating behavior of FeS$_2$, as Fe has completely filled $t_{2g}$ and completely empty $e_g$ orbitals \cite{Zhao1993}.
 The Ni$^{2+}$ ions in NiS$_2$ have 8 electrons in their partially filled d-shell.
 This results in completely filled $t_{2g}$ orbitals and half-filled $e_g$ orbitals \cite{Goodenough1971}.

 The non-spin polarized DFT band-structure of NiS$_2$ is shown in Fig.~\ref{fig:DFT}.
 Without magnetic moments or a +U correction, DFT predicts this material to be metallic.
 The Fermi level crosses the 8-band Ni-$e_g$ manifold, which is separated in energy from the Ni-$t_{2g}$ and occupied sulfur $p$ bands.
 The sulfur anti-bonding orbitals give rise to 4 unfilled bands, which are located in the range 1.0-2.5~eV above the Fermi level.
 Because these bands overlap and mix with the Ni-$e_g$ bands, even the lower energy Ni-$e_g$ bands have significant sulfur character, indicating the relatively covalent nature of this material.